lalersoy/hotel-recommendation-system/README.md

 # Hotel Recommendation System

-This project builds a **hotel recommendation system** using **sentiment analysis** and **TF-IDF-based text processing**.
-It utilizes hotel reviews from TripAdvisor to analyze customer sentiments and recommend the best hotels based on user preferences.
+This project develops a **hotel recommendation system** by using **sentiment analysis** and **TF-IDF-based text processing**.
+It analyzes hotel reviews from TripAdvisor to assess customer sentiments and utilizes **cosine similarity** to match user queries with relevant reviews, thus, recommending the hotels that abide by these requests.

 ---